skambashi/skambashi.github.io/_posts/blog/2015-04-27-interning-at-placeiq.md

 The jobs I wrote were mostly in Scala using the Spark framework, as well as a bit of Java for Hadoop as well.
 Occasionally I would work with Python or write a quick Bash script to help with my workflow.
 Our data pipelines are run by Azkaban, which I only really dabbled in for a little bit, to include a small data pipeline (written in Python).

-There was also the frequent use of excel or numbers for a quick graph or simple calculations.

 For my last project, I messed around a bit with HBase and Apache Phoenix to do some basic queries on it, but didn't really have the time to go more in depth.

 # Conclusion